jj1bdx/erlang-freebsd-port/README.md

 # This archive is historic: please use FreeBSD official Ports

+The official port status in Freshports is <https://www.freshports.org/lang/erlang/>.

 29-JUN-2015: I will not delete this archive for historic reference purpose, but I will no longer maintain this archive either.
 Jimmy Olgeni has been actively maintaining the original Erlang and other related ports.